compsci589-summer24/compsci589-summer24.github.io/pages/notes/lib/setup.md

 **Workflow**.
 Every assignment provides you with a download link to a zip file containing Colab notebooks and Python starter code.
 You can upload the folder to Drive, open the notebooks in Colab and work on them, then save your progress back to Drive.
 We encourage you to watch the tutorial video below which covers the recommended workflow using assignment 1 as an example.

-<u> The video is made specific to Standford CS231n and can be adapted to our course</u>
+<i>The video is made specific to Standford CS231n and can be adapted to our course</i>

 <iframe style="display: block; margin: auto;" width="560" height="315" src="https://www.youtube.com/embed/IZUz4pRYlus" frameborder="0" allowfullscreen></iframe>